 When illness or injury damages your cells, LDH may be released into the bloodstream, causing the level of LDH in your blood to rise.
-High levels of LDH in the blood indicate acute or chronic cell damage, but additional tests will be necessary to discover its cause.
-Abnormally low LDH levels occur only rarely and are not usually harmful.
+High levels of LDH in the blood point to acute or chronic cell damage, but additional tests are necessary to discover its cause.
+Abnormally low LDH levels occur only rarely and usually aren’t harmful.

 There are five different forms of LDH, and they are distinguished by slight differences in their structure.
 Each form of the LDH enzyme is called an isoenzyme.
 The isoenzymes of LDH are LDH-1, LDH-2, LDH-3, LDH-4, and LDH-5.

 Different LDH isoenzymes are found in different body tissues.
-The areas of highest concentration for each type of isoenzyme are listed below:
+The areas of highest concentration for each type of isoenzyme are:

 - LDH-1: heart and red blood cells

 Because LDH is present in so many types of cells, high levels of LDH may indicate a number of conditions.
 Elevated levels of LDH isoenzymes may indicate:

 - blood flow deficiency